 If several filesystems are used, you can limit the listing to workspaces of a specific filesystem type only.
 On Laki the filesystem NEC_lustre is available, on Hazelhen the filesystem univ_1. default is also a possible value.

 ws_release [-F filesystem] name

 Release the workspace 'name' on the specified filesystem.
 If the optione '-F filesystem' is omitted, then the workspace 'name' will be released on the default workspace filesystem.
 The user are responsible for releasing the correct workspace.
-After a workspace is released or the workspace is expired, then the directory of the workspace is moved to some kind of a trash can.
+After a workspace is released or the workspace is expired, the directory of the workspace is moved to some kind of a trash can.

 Register your workspaces:

 ws_register -F filesystem dir

 This command will create/update in directory 'dir/filesystem' symbolic links of your workspaces in the specified 'filesystem'.
 If filesystem = ALL, then all of your workspaces in all available filesystems will be registered in the specified 'dir'.
 The symbolic links could be useful for getting some more information about your workspaces e.g. find ..., du ..., ls ..., ....

 Starting with Version 3.0 of the workspace tools there is a possibility to extend an existing workspace:

 or, alternatively, using ws_allocate with the flag -x

 with wsname being the name of an existing workspace.
 When using ws_extend the duration may be ommitted.
 Extension is allowed for a small number of times, which is displayed with ws_list <wsname>.